On the computational tractability of statistical estimation on amenable graphs: Background

+when $(G,o)\sim \rho$. \end{definition} It is clear that if $G$ is finite then $\rho_{G}$ is unimodular, since the root is chosen uniformly at random.
+Furthermore, the property of unimodularity is closed in the topology of local--weak convergence~\cite{aldous2007processes}, hence \emph{all local--weak limits of sequences of finite graphs are unimodular}.

-Now we define the key concept of amenability. \begin{definition} An infinite graph $G=(V,E)$ is said to be amenable if its Cheeger constant is zero:
+Next, we define the key concept of \emph{anchored--amenability}. \begin{definition} An infinite rooted graph $(G,o)$ where $G=(V,E)$ is said to be anchored--amenable if its Cheeger constant anchored at $o$ is zero:

-Here, $\partial S = \{u \in S: \exists v \notin S, (u,v)\in E\}$ is the vertex-boundary of the set $S \subseteq V$. \end{definition} For instance, the Euclidean lattice $\Z^d$ is amenable, the $k$-regular tree is not.
-More generally, all graphs of \emph{sub-exponential growth}, i.e., such that $\liminf |B_G(o,r)|^{1/r} = 1$ for some $o \in V$, are amenable.
-However, the converse is not true, as there are graphs of exponential growth (i.e., for which $\liminf |B_G(o,r)|^{1/r} >1$) that are still amenable \cite{lyons2017probability}.
-We will informally use the phrase `asymptotically amenable' to refer to graph sequences that converge locally to amenable graphs.
+Here, $\partial S = \{u \in S: \exists v \notin S, (u,v)\in E\}$ is the vertex-boundary of the set $S \subseteq V$. \end{definition} We will informally use the phrase `asymptotically amenable' to refer to graph sequences that converge locally--weakly to almost surely anchored--amenable graphs.

-Finally, an infinite graph is called \emph{locally finite} if all its vertices have finite degree.
+Observe that if $G$ is vertex--transitive, the above statement does not depend on the root $o$, and anchored--amenability reduces to the more classical notion of amenability of (non-rooted) graphs.
+For instance, the Euclidean lattice $\Z^d$ is amenable, the $k$-regular tree is not (both graphs being transitive).